GitTerraGame/sample-repo/README.md

 https://gitlab.com/explore/catalog/gitterra/GitTerra

-## But is it deterministic?
+## But is it building a history?

-Seems like it!!!
+That is the question!